Chicago divided over ICE raids and National Guard deployment

 Reuters

-Chicagoans are split over U.S. Immigration and Customs Enforcement raids and President Trump’s decision to deploy National Guard troops to the city, with some fearing racism and others welcoming a crackdown on crime.
+Chicagoans say they are split over U.S. Immigration and Customs Enforcement raids and President Donald Trump’s decision to deploy National Guard troops to the city, with some fearing racism and others welcoming a crackdown on crime.

-Protests erupted across Chicago and its suburbs as federal immigration agents clashed with demonstrators, prompting a heavy police presence and the temporary deployment of tear gas.
-Residents expressed contrasting views on the National Guard and ICE operations.
+Protests erupted across Chicago and its suburbs as federal immigration agents and demonstrators clashed, prompting a heavy police presence and the temporary deployment of tear gas.

-Kevin Guano, a 20-year-old Ecuadorian immigrant, called the deployment “racist,” saying Chicago has a long history as an immigrant city and criticized propaganda framing immigrants as harmful.
-Meanwhile, longtime resident Joannie Pittman said she welcomed the presence of federal troops, citing high levels of local violence in neighborhoods and downtown areas.
+Kevin Guano, a 20-year-old Ecuadorian immigrant, called the deployment “racist,” saying Chicago has a long history as an immigrant city and criticised propaganda framing immigrants as harmful.

-Illinois filed a lawsuit on Monday seeking to block the Trump administration from sending hundreds of federalized National Guard troops into Chicago.
+Illinois filed a lawsuit on Monday seeking to block the Trump administration from sending hundreds of federalised National Guard troops into Chicago.
 The state argues the president has exceeded his authority under federal law, including the Posse Comitatus Act, and infringed upon state control over the National Guard and local law enforcement.

 The legal challenge follows similar lawsuits in other Democratic-led states over Trump’s deployment of military forces to cities like Portland, Oregon, and highlights growing tensions over the use of federal troops to enforce immigration policy and suppress protests.
-The White House maintains the deployment is necessary to protect federal employees amid ongoing demonstrations.

 Tags